Yubico/yubikit-android/fido/README.md

         clientApi.authenticateWithKey(options, clientApiCallback);
     }
 ```
-4. Both methods `registerKey` and `authenticateWithKey` requires callback that needs to launch special Fido activity that will handle communication with authenticator (platform or cross-platform).
-Provide parent activity that is going to handle onActivityResult
+4. Both methods `registerKey` and `authenticateWithKey` requires callback that needs to launch special Fido activity that will handle communication with the authenticator (platform or cross-platform).
+Provide parent activity that is going to handle onActivityResult.
 ```java
     private Callback clientApiCallback = new Callback() {
             @Override